Hytn/AspectSum/README.md

 * **sample_id**: `yyyy-id`, where `yyyy` is the year

 ## Training and Evaluation
-The training and evaluation codes are in `3_run_our_idea.py`, you can change the `pretrained_model_path` to replace different pre-trained models, and compare the learning effects of different models.
+The training and evaluation are executed by `3_run_our_idea.py`, you can replace the `pretrained_model_path` to use different pre-trained models.

 ## Case Study
-If you want to see the effect of different aspect learning, you can run `case_study.py`

-## Cite Us
+Our implementation of the case study is in `case_study.py`.